• Skip to primary navigation

 You may check this guide on using new features in Fire OS 8.… Read the rest

-Filed Under: Buyer Guide, Kindle Fire Guide, Kindle Fire Review, Kindle Fire Update Tagged With: 12th Gen Fire 7, Android 11, Android Pie, Bluetooth LE, dark theme, DRM, Fire 7 2022, Fire HD 10, FIRE HD 8, Fire OS, Fire OS 7, Fire OS 8, Fire tablet buyer's guide 2022, google play, Google play services, Google Play Store, micro SD card, quick settings, SD card, split screen, take screenshots, USB OTG, USB Power Delivery, USB-C, WiFi 5, WiFi 6, YouTube, YouTube Kids
+Filed Under: Buyer Guide, Kindle Fire Guide, Kindle Fire Review, Kindle Fire Update Tagged With: 12th Gen Fire 7, AI, Android 11, Android Pie, Bluetooth LE, dark theme, DRM, Fire 7 2022, Fire HD 10, FIRE HD 8, Fire OS, Fire OS 7, Fire OS 8, Fire tablet buyer's guide 2022, generative AI, google play, Google play services, Google Play Store, micro SD card, quick settings, SD card, split screen, take screenshots, USB OTG, USB Power Delivery, USB-C, wallpaper creator, webpage summaries, WiFi 5, WiFi 6, writing assist, YouTube, YouTube Kids

 How to use the 15 special keys and 11 keyboard shortcuts on the official wireless keyboard for Amazon Fire HD 10 2021 (and Fire HD 10 Plus)?